Engineering disease models to study host-microbe interactions

 We use a multidisciplinary strategy to explore the relationships between microorganisms and human tissues.

-First, we use microscopy, bioinformatics, and microbiology tools to characterize the tissue remodeling that occurs as a direct result of human-microbe interactions.
-We then use that information to design biomaterials-based models that mimic the properties of healthy and diseased tissues.
-These engineered tissue platforms allow us to identify the mechanisms through which “beneficial” and pathogenic microorganisms drive disease processes in the human host.
+We leverage microscopy, bioinformatics, and molecular biology to characterize the tissue remodeling that occurs as a direct result of human-microbe interactions.
+In parallel, we design both in vitro and in vivo models that more closely reflect healthy and diseased tissue biology.
+These engineered platforms allow us to identify the mechanisms through which “beneficial” and pathogenic microorganisms drive disease processes in the human host.

 We approach research questions with an open mind, willing to dive into unexplored areas, and seeking to increase participation in the scientific process - locally and globally.
 We also believe in the power of art and science communication to engage communities and ignite curiosity.